uwcse440/web-cse440-sp17/_assignments/assignment1/index.md

 - [Dialog: Better Decisions, Better Health - Artefact](http://www.artefactgroup.com/content/work/dialog/)
 - [Video of Dialog Talk in DUB Seminar](http://vimeo.com/103167385)

-Finally, the project theme requires that your proposal present some opportunity for __tracking beyond the self__.
+Finally, the project theme requires that your proposal present some opportunity for __designing for diversity__.
 But you will ultimately follow your design process where it leads you, which may or may not emphasize tracking.
 Focusing on problems and opportunities, rather than specific design features will leave room for your design to emerge and be refined in the course of this project.